jaidensiu/banking-service/README.md

 ## Project details

-A banking web service with secure account management, balance tracking, and money transfers.
+A banking web service for secure account management, balance tracking, and money transfers.
 This project is currently in construction.

 ## Tech stack